JackAffee/AiTM-CTF/README.md

 0. Download the full zip containing the Static folder, README.md, and app.p

-1. Make sure Python is installed
+1. Open terminal, navigate to the folder, and make sure Python is installed

-2. Install Flask:
+       python --version

+3. Install Flask in the folder:

        pip install flask

-3. Run the server:
+4. Run the server:

        python app.py

-4. After running the server, you should see a message like:
+5. After running the server, you should see a message like:

        Running on http://127.0.0.1:5000

-5. Open your browser and go to:
+6. Open your browser and go to:

        http://localhost:5000

-6. You should now see the login page
+7. You should now see the login page

 ---